W.I.T.C.H.: Part IX: 100% Witch

 Starting from issue #97 of the previous saga, each issue has its own story.
 The Guardians now face their daily problems from families, friends, and school.
-The stories ranged from facing their first day of returning to Sheffield Institute to finding out more about both of their parents' pasts and abilities.
+The stories range from facing their first day of returning to Sheffield Institute to finding out more about both of their parents' pasts and abilities.
 At the same time, they must face several new enemies who wanted to destroy them.
-Many of these villains included the Runics, a group of five evil wizards who control the dark powers of the elements; and Nihila, the Queen of Darkness who desire to weave and control everyone's destinies with her magical Loom.
+These villains included the Runics, a group of five evil wizards who control the dark powers of the elements; and Nihila, the Queen of Darkness who desires to weave and control everyone's destinies with her magical Loom.
 The series also introduced new missions where the Guardians must assist the beings of the natural worlds; from listening to the voice of the Earth to helping Mareeve, the Saarineen, avoid marrying the King of the Sharks, Orristurr.
 Later on, the stories ranged from the girls delivering a letter to the North Pole, Dean's parents visiting the girls and their mothers having lunch together.